-Dajin Resources (US) Corp. has completed the staking of the Alkali Lake claims, in Esmeralda County, Nevada.
+Dajin Resources (US) Corp. has 100% ownership of 145 placer claims in the Alkali Spring (also known as Alkali Lake) valley, in Esmeralda County, Nevada.

-The Alkali Lake property is located approximately 12 km northeast of Albemarle's Silver Peak Lithium Brine mine, operation, the only producing brine based lithium mine in operation in North America.
+The Alkali Spring valley Lithium property is located approximately 12 km northeast of Albemarle's Silver Peak Lithium Brine mine, operation, the only producing brine based lithium mine in operation in North America.
 Like Clayton Valley, Alkali Lake is a classic, fault bounded closed basin.

 Dajin Resources S.A. has a considerable position in northwestern Argentina, part of an area known as the “Lithium Triangle” where 80% of the world’s supply of lithium is found in flat salt lake basins, also known as “salars” or “brines.”